nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `help`

-### Adding a beneficiary: `add`
+### Adding a client: `add`

-Adds a beneficiary to the beneficiary management system.
+Adds a client to the case management system.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A beneficiary can have any number of tags (including 0)
+A client can have any number of tags (including 0)
 </div>

 Examples: